arm-developer-tools/windowsperf/wperf/README.md

 > start /affinity 2 python_d.exe
 ```

 Check with for example Task Manager if `python_d.exe` is running on core no. 1.
-Newly created CPython interactive window will allow us to execute example workload.
+Newly created CPython interactive window will allow us to execute example workloads.
-In below example we will calculate very large integer `10^10^100`.
+In the below example we will calculate a very large integer `10^10^100`.

 Note: [start](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/start) command line switch `/affinity <hexaffinity>` applies the specified processor affinity mask (expressed as a hexadecimal number) to the new application.
 In our example decimal `2` is `0x02` or `0b0010`.
-This value denotes core no. 1 as 1 is a 1st bit in the mask, where mask is indexed from 0 (zero).
+This value denotes core no. 1 as 1 is a 1st bit in the mask, where the mask is indexed from 0 (zero).

 ```
 Python 3.12.0a6+ (heads/main:1ff81c0cb6, Mar 14 2023, 16:26:50) [MSC v.1935 64 bit (ARM64)] on win32